A Copula-based variational autoencoder for uncertainty quantification in inverse problems: application to damage identification in an offshore wind turbine: Inverse problem for the FOWT mooring system assessment

-We generate samples from the estimated posterior using MC sampling.
-Since a function to truncate multivariate mixtures is unavailable in the programming environment (tensorflow-probability), we force the samples to lie in the target domain.
-At each training iteration, we draw $H$ samples and resample until all of them satisfy the condition.
+In this work, we truncate the Gaussian mixture PDF by applying rejection sampling~\cite{bauer2019resampled}.
+We chose this strategy to ensure compatibility with the TensorFlow software.
+At each training iteration, we thus keep resampling until we obtain H samples belonging to $\mathcal{A}$, i.e., $\mathbf{z}^{h}\in \mathcal{A}, \ h = 1,..., H$.
+Algorithm~\ref{alg:rejection_sampling} describes the rejection sampling step.

-\subsubsection{Gaussian Copula}
+\subsubsection{Gaussian copula}

-We introduce here the mathematical formulation for the Copula-based posterior distribution to describe the latent space in the VAE architecture (see Figure \ref{fig:GMM_InverseForwardArch}).
+In this section, we describe the copula-based posterior approximation.
+In the context of VAE for FOWT damage identification, this is a novel approach that overcomes the scalability limitations of full-covariance GMs~\cite{tagasovska2019copulas}.

-Herein, we propose a Copula-based distributional model~\cite{tagasovska2019copulas} to tackle the scalability limitations of full-covariance GMs.
-Copulas are functions that join the multivariate distribution (describing the interrelation among variables) to the independent one-dimensional marginal distributions in an efficient manner~\cite{nelsen2003properties, joe2014dependence}.
-According to Sklar's theorem\cite{sklar1973random}, any multivariate joint distribution can be represented by its marginal distributions and a corresponding copula, which uniquely describes the dependence structure between the variables.
-This decomposition is fundamental to their application, as it permits the separate modeling of the marginal behaviors and their interdependence.
+Any multivariate joint distribution can be represented by its marginal distributions and a corresponding copula, which uniquely describes the dependence structure between the variables~\cite{sklar1973random}.
+This decomposition is a key feature of copulas since they permit the separate modeling of marginals and correlation dependence.
 Such flexibility is particularly advantageous for constructing complex multivariate models.
-Copulas can adopt various forms, mainly divided into (a) parametric (e.g., Gaussian, Archimedean), or (b) non-parametric (e.g., Clayton, Gumbel) \cite{trivedi2007copula, joe1993parametric}.
-For a foundational treatment of copula theory, see Nelsen \cite{nelsen2006introduction}, and for an extensive survey of dependence modeling applications, see Joe \cite{joe2014dependence}.
-Further mathematical details are provided in Appendix \ref{App:Copulas_intro}.
+Copulas can adopt various forms, mainly divided into (a) parametric (e.g., Gaussian, Archimedean), or (b) non-parametric (e.g., Clayton, Gumbel) \cite{joe1993parametric}.
+For further reading, we refer the reader to the book by Nelsen~\cite{nelsen2006introduction} on copula theory and to the book by Joe~\cite{joe2014dependence} on statistical modelling with copulas.

-In this work, we employ a Gaussian Copula, which belongs to the family of elliptical copulas \cite{frahm2003elliptical}, offering a natural extension for cases where heavy-tailed uncertainties may dominate the inverse problem.
-We consider the Copula model to approximate the unknown true posterior PDF of the damage features, $q_{\bm{\theta}}(\mathbf{z}|\mathbf{m}, \mathbf{w})$.
-We express the posterior joint density function as \cite{tran2015copula} (see Appendix \ref{App:Copulas_intro}):
+We can express a joint distribution in terms of the cumulative distribution functions (CDFs) of $D$ uniformly distributed random variables and a copula function $\mathcal{C}: [0,1]^{D}: \rightarrow [0,1]$ according to Sklar's theorem \cite{Copulas_intro1}: